Eptagone/Vite.AspNetCore/README.md

 [![NuGet version (Vite.AspNetCore)](https://img.shields.io/nuget/v/Vite.AspNetCore.svg?style=flat-square&color=rgba(189,52,254,1))](https://www.nuget.org/packages/Vite.AspNetCore/)

-This library offers some integration with [ViteJS](https://vitejs.dev/) to be used in ASP.NET applications during.
+This library offers integration with [ViteJS](https://vitejs.dev/) to be used in ASP.NET applications.
 It doesn't require a SPA and can be used with:

+- Blazor Server
+- MVC
 - Razor Pages
-- MVC
-- Blazor Server

 ## Features

 This library has two simple but useful features:

 - A Middleware to forward the requests to the Vite Dev Server
+  - The middleware will start the Vite Dev Server for you ❤️
 - A service to access the Vite manifest

 ### The Vite Middleware